Html Client Plugins

 Running the Client

 To create and debug a plugin you have to compile the html client application.
-First clone repository GitHub - origam/origam: Enterprise software prototyping and development platform. somewhere on your machine and install latest version of Node.js.
+First clone the Origam repository somewhere on your machine.
+Then follow the how to start guide to setup the Origam development environment.

-We will run the client application on a nodejs development server to make debugging simple.
-Before we do that we will also need an origam server to connect to and get the data from.
+Note that you don’t need to build and run the server fom the sources if you just want to develop the fronend plugins.
 You can use any running origam server you have access to: installed in IIS or in docker, local or remote.
-Just note the address and port the server is running on and write it to an environment variable WDS_PROXY_TARGET.
+Just note the address and port the server is running on and madify the proxy target nodes in the origam\frontend-html\vite.config.ts file.

-Now you can run the project with this command
+Then you can run the project with this command at origam\frontend-html

 yarn start